Get Started with a Free Water Consultation

 Share

-Pros and Cons of Water Testing Kits
+Pros and Cons of a Water Testing Kit

 Before we take a closer look at DIY water testing kits, it’s important to know one thing: Any water test is better than no water test.
 Even the simplest test strip or kit will give you more information than you had before — that way, you don’t have to rely solely on guesswork.